grahamstark/ScottishTaxBenefitModel.jl/docs/scotben-summary-note.typ

 == Testing <sec:testing>

 ScotBen is developed Test First @version_one_test-driven_2016.
-A large suite of Individual, Benefit Unit, and Household level level example calculations for each tax and benefit was collected and expressed as unit-tests.
+A large suite of Individual, Benefit Unit, and Household level example calculations for each tax and benefit was collected and expressed as unit-tests.
 Code was then written so all the tests pass.
 Sources used included official and semi-official online calculators@policy_in_practice_better_2024, taxation textbooks@melville_taxation_nodate, benefit manuals@cpag_welfare_nodate-1, and our own calculations.
 The test suite also contains numerous aggregate tests which check that complete model runs produce plausible aggregate values for revenues, expenditures and caseloads.